ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 # TCGA/ICGC PanCancer - Computational Node/Cluster from Scratch with Bindle

-This is our SOP for how to launch clusters/nodes using Bindle specifically for use by the TCGA/ICGC PanCancer project.
+This is our SOP for how to launch clusters/nodes using Bindle specifically for running alignment and variant calling workflows for the TCGA/ICGC PanCancer project.
 In addition to providing production cluster environments for analyzing samples on the clouds used by the PanCancer project, the Bindle process can also be used to create workflow development environments.
 Unlike AMI or OVA VM snapshots